 Events

-Here you can find out everything about upcoming and past events at the Faculty of Physics and Astronomy.
+Here you can find out everything about upcoming and past events organized by the Department Physics and Astronomy.

 Saturday Morning Physics on February 28: A brief look at the building blocks of our nature